Meet Our Contributors

 Colleen Morton Busch

 Colleen Morton Busch is the author of Fire Monks: Zen Mind Meets Wildfire, named a best book of 2011 by Publisher’s Weekly and the San Francisco Chronicle.
 She has an M.F.A. in poetry, but writes and publishes fiction and nonfiction as well.
-A yoga student and Zen practitioner, Colleen has worked as a college instructor and as a magazine editor.
-Her work has appeared in Yoga Journal, where she was a senior editor, Tricycle: A Buddhist Review, Shambhala Sun, the San Francisco Chronicle, and numerous literary magazines.
-She blogs for the Huffington Post.
-Colleen lives in Northern California with her husband. www.colleenmortonbusch.com.
-Her essay “Hope Is the Thing with Feathers” appears in the premiere issue.
-(Photo: Tove Jensen)
+A yoga student and Zen practitioner, her work has appeared in Yoga Journal, where she was a senior editor, Tricycle: A Buddhist Review, Shambhala Sun (now Lion’s Roar), San Francisco Chronicle, HuffPost, The Washington Post, Orion, and numerous literary magazines.
+Colleen lives in Northern California with her husband, one spirited Australian shepherd, and two cats. www.colleenmortonbusch.com.
+Her essay “Hope Is the Thing with Feathers” appeared in the premiere issue.

 Sarah Chinn is a graduate teaching assistant at Sonoma State University in Rohnert Park, CA, researching mortality risk factors among lactating female sea otters.
 She has worked extensively as a field biologist monitoring northern fur seals in the Pribiloff Islands, Hawaiian monk seals in the Northwest Hawaiian Islands, sea otters off the central coast of California, and giraffe in Tanzania.